Susana Solano

-Susana Solano (born 1946) is a Spanish sculptor Solano is known for her large-scale sculpture, often made of sheet metal and wire mesh.
+Susana Solano (born 1946) is a Spanish sculptor known for her large-scale sculpture, often made of sheet metal and wire mesh.
 She lives and works in Barcelona.

 Education and early life

 Susana Solano was born in 1946 in Barcelona.
 She was educated at the Real acadèmia Catalana de bellas artes de San Jorge.
 Solano began her artistic career as a painter, developing her characteristic sculptural style only in the late 1970s.
 Solano has stated that memories of her childhood in Barcelona influence her work.

 Work

 After Solano's transition from painting to sculpture, her earliest sculptures were made of hanging canvas.
 In her mature work, Solano's primary medium is sheet iron.
 Although earlier works included more organic forms, in the mid-1980s Solano's sculptures shifted to a more minimalist and geometric style.
 At this time, Solano also began including additional materials in her sculptures, including glass and wire mesh.

 In addition to her sculptures, Solano has made works on paper throughout her career.